michalStarski/railsfeed/README.md

 # Railsfeed
-### Simple reddit-like clone written in Ruby in Rails
+### Simple reddit-like application written in Ruby in Rails

 ## Running the application